Jason O'Halloran

 Jason David O'Halloran (born 28 February 1972 in Lower Hutt, New Zealand) is an All Black cap and rugby union coach.
+He is currently an Assistant Coach to Vern Cotter at the Blues.

-He is now the Assistant Coach at Suntory Sungoliath.
-He was the Assistant Coach of Glasgow Warriors.
-Before that he was an Assistant coach to the Scotland national team.
+He was previously an assistant coach at Suntory Sungoliath and was the assistant coach at Glasgow Warriors.
+Before that he was an assistant coach to the Scotland national team.

 He was the head coach of Manawatu's provincial rugby union side in New Zealand.
 He has previously been the head coach of rugby union Top League side, the Kubota Spears.
 O'Halloran had played 95 games and scored 35 tries for Wellington between 1993 and 2001 and 54 games with 17 tries for the Hurricanes at Super 12 level from the inaugural 1996 season.
 He was also often the Wellington and Hurricanes captain.
 He had international experience as well after he received his first and only All Black cap when he went on for the final few minutes of the international against Italy late in the 2000 season.

-O'Halloran is the grandson of Wellington representative player of the 1930s, Con, was a product of the Petone club.
-He gained national honours at under 17 and under 19 levels but missed out on the Colts.
+O'Halloran is the grandson of Con O'Halloran, who played for Wellington in the 1930s and was a product of the Petone club, who Jason also played for.